intel/optimized-cloud-recipes/recipes/ai-fastchat-amx-ubuntu/README.md

 ## Running the Demo

+Otherwise, if you choose to open port 7860 in main.tf: on your computer, open a browser and navigate to http://<VM_PLUBLIC_IP>:7860.
+Get your Public IP from the "Compute Engine" section of the GCP console.

+**1-SSH into newly created GCP VM and run `source /usr/local/bin/run_demo.sh`**

+**2-On your computer open a browser and navigate to https://xxxxxxx.gradio.live OR http://<VM_PLUBLIC_IP>:7860**

+NOTE: You can use the proxy the Gradio proxy https://xxxxxxx.gradio.live URL that is generated during the gradio run(see console output).

-**NOTE: This demo requires port 7860 to be open.** If you are running this on GCP, you will need to open this port in the GCP Firewall Policies.
+Otherwise, this demo requires port 7860 to be open.
+If you are running this on GCP, you will need to open this port in the GCP Firewall Policies.
 If you are running this on AWS, you will need to open this port in the AWS security group.

-**1-SSH into newly created GCP VM and run `source /usr/local/bin/run_demo.sh`**

-**2-On your computer open a browser and navigate to http://<VM_PLUBLIC_IP>:7860**

 --- KNOWN ISSUE ---